paperforreviewer/Progressive-Mimic-Learning-A-New-Perspective-for-Deep-Models-Compression/README.md

-# After the paper has been accepted， all the code and models will be available.
+# After the paper is accepted, all the code and models will be available.